thefrontiergroup/standards/sass.md

 # General rules

-All files that are pulled in via `@import` or `= require` have a leading underscore in their filename (best practice).

-All files included directly via `stylesheet_link_tag` live in the root `stylesheets` folder.
+All files that are pulled in via `@import` or `= require` should begin with an underscore (`_`) to follow the SASS/Sprockets convention that prevents these files from being included directly.
+Any file that is included directly with `stylesheet_link_tag` should not have an underscore and should live in the root `app/assets/stylsheets` directory.

 Modules are "business logic", like *Posts*, *Users* and usually relate to a rails Model or Controller and not a specific view or page of the application.

-The "lib" folder is for non-output code like mixins, variables and functions.
+The `lib` folder is for non-output code like mixins, variables and functions.

-Global is for 'non-business' level styles, that usually relate tightly to HTML elements or layout conventions like: 'header', 'forms', 'footer', 'tables', 'buttons'.
+`global` is for 'non-business' level styles, that usually relate tightly to HTML elements or layout conventions like: 'header', 'forms', 'footer', 'tables' or 'buttons'.

 `global/_base.sass` always exists and defines the lowest level layout and presentation.
 For example: `<p>`, `<h1>` to `<h6>`, `<body>` and other common root level classes/elements like `.container`, `.inner`, `.wrapper` etc.